 Found in many new homes, the family-ready room is, well, quite genius.
 Located between the garage and kitchen, these hard-working rooms often bring together the laundry room, entryway lockers, a second refrigerator, a pet washing station, and additional cabinets and countertop space for the items you need to set down on your way in, which includes your purse.

 Avoid hanging your purse on the backs of chairs or setting it on the kitchen counter or dining room table.
-While it can be easy to do after a long day, it adds clutter and chaos to your space.
+While it may be tempting after a long day, it adds clutter and chaos to your space.

 Keep it simple by storing your purse in your entryway.
 Hang your purse from already established coat hooks or create a dedicated nook for purse storage within a cabinet for quick and easy access.

 If you change purses regularly, perhaps daily, create a dedicated space for unpacking and repacking.
-For easy access, we recommend switching purses near where you keep your unused purses.
+For easy access, we recommend keeping your spare purses near your primary ones.

-One of the most convenient places to store handbags is in your bedroom closet – especially if your bedroom is on the main floor.
-By storing your handbag here, your bedroom closet can become a one-stop shop to get dressed and fully ready for the day.
+One of the most convenient places to store handbags is in your bedroom closet, especially if your room is on the main floor.
+Whether you have a walk-in or reach-in closet, storing your handbag here can make it a one-stop shop for getting dressed and ready for the day.

 Creating a dedicated purse storage space is the first step, but consistency is how you achieve your long-term purse organization goals.
 No matter where you choose to store your purses and handbags at home, do your best to continue placing them there day after day and soon it will be part of your everyday routine.

-Organization is very personal.
-What works for one may not work for another and organizing handbags in a closet is no different.
-Regardless of the number of purses and handbags you own, finding a purse storage method that works best for you is the key to consistency and it starts by thinking about how you think.
+Purse organization is very personal.
+What works for one may not work for another, and organizing handbags in a closet is no different.
+Regardless of the number of purses and handbags you own, finding a purse storage method that works best for you is the key to consistency, and it starts by thinking about how you think.
+Here are a few of the best ways to store purses.

 The type of purses you own likely range from small, sophisticated clutches to big, all-purpose tote bags.
 If you often find yourself searching for “that one crossbody” or “that favorite saddle bag”, you’re likely someone who thinks about the type of purse you need first, which means organizing by type could be your best purse organization method.